- March 2014 - February 2014 Staff Gift Card Program Awardees Announced

-Two Electrical Engineering staff members each received a $50 gift card in recognition of their extraordinary efforts as part of the department’s March Staff Gift Card Bonus Program.
-The committee received 15 new nominations in February, which were added to the pool of 18 still eligible from February.
+Three staff members each received a $50 gift card in recognition of their extraordinary efforts as part of the department’s June Staff Gift Card Bonus Program.
+The Department received seven new nominations in June.

 Following are this month’s Gift Card recipients and some of the comments from their nominators:

 Mackenzie goes above and beyond caring for our animals that are the heart of our scientific and prosthetics programs.

 She consistently puts the lab first, and helps it to shine and thrive in every way.

 She spends all of her time in an area where there are no windows caring for animals and I know, from my conversations with her, that she loves them dearly.

 Karin is always willing to help and enthusiastic.